Legrand’s journey: how collaboration and culture change have driven new digital innovations

 Why do you think many organisations today are yet to make substantial progress on digital transformation?

 I think trends do not move as fast as they appear to, particularly in our traditional B2B industry.
 For example, we’ve talked about digital disruption

 for the past 10 years.
 However, when we look at IoT adoption in connected products, it is still not significant.
 I believe only about four percent of the total market is connected products versus non-connected products.
 We are still selling a huge majority of non-intelligent switches and outlets.
 Promoting internal collaboration and developing talent

 Therefore, since growth rates are not doubling every year, many leaders tend to have the perspective that it is okay to go slow.

-What key recommendations would you give other large organizations on how to maintain momentum during a digital transformation journey?
+What key recommendations would you give other large organisations on how to maintain momentum during a digital transformation journey?

 My number-one recommendation would be to drive the digital agenda and have sponsorship from the top management.
 It will not work without that.
 The CEO must be the strongest advocate for change.
 He or she must be convinced and believe in digital.
 Secondly, top management needs to set the example – meaning they have to know and practice what they promote.
 If leadership tells the organisation that it must digitally transform and that employees need to understand data better, attend training, build mobile apps, and so on – they must also do these things themselves.
 Otherwise, the workforce won’t be on board.
 We strongly believe that our leaders must lead by example.

 Subscribe to receive an advance copy of new reports from the Capgemini Research Institute